 Destination Guide: Sifnos

-If you are looking to escape the crowds and find your own little bit of paradise, then Sifnos could be the ideal island for you.
+If you are looking to escape the crowds and find your own little bit of paradise, then Sifnos could be the ideal island luxury villa holiday destination for you.
 With a perfect balance of stunning beaches, low-key nightlife, white Cycladic villages and fewer visitors than the other islands in the Cyclades, Sifnos is not to be missed.

 This quiet hilly island has numerous sandy beaches just waiting to be discovered.
 If it’s quite and secluded you’re looking for then head to Vathi.
 Previously this beautiful little harbor town was only accessible by boat, but there is now a road to take you up to a parking area just outside of the village, as few cars are allowed in Vathi.
-With a mile long beach and the coming and goings of small sailboats, this is one of the loveliest and most peaceful areas of Sifnos.
+With a mile long beach and the coming and goings of small sailboats, this is one of the loveliest and most peaceful areas of Sifnos to explore on a luxury villa holiday here.

 And we can’t talk about Sifnos without mentioning the incredible amount of churches.
 With over 300 historical churches, some small and some large, it’ll be hard to miss them.
 Many of the churches have ‘panagris’, which are traditional religious festivals typically during the summer months.